-For the majority of my clients, they have never had to deal with a workers compensation case, and chances are it’s your first time as well.
+For the majority of my clients, they have never had to deal with a workers compensation case.
+In fact, chances are it’s your first time as well.
 By working with the right workers compensation attorney, Gross Law can make the situation much more clear to you.
-Understanding more about the specifics of workers compensation can not only give you peace of mind, but also prepare you for the legal battle ahead to ensure that your rights are upheld.
-If you are currently dealing with a workers compensation case, read the following answers to frequently asked questions.
+Understanding more about the specifics of workers comp can give you peace of mind.
+Additionally, it can also prepare you for the legal battle ahead to ensure that your rights are upheld.
+So, if you are currently dealing with a workers compensation case, read the following answers to frequently asked questions.

 WHAT IS WORKERS’ COMPENSATION?

 Workers’ compensation is a state-mandated program that provides compensation to employees who have been injured on the job.
 An injured worker is entitled to collect benefits for an injury, regardless of who was at fault.

 The Act applies to ALL injuries that occur during the course and scope of employment.
 It even applies if you have a pre-existing condition.
 For example, if you have an injury and you aggravate that condition, you are still entitled to workers’ comp.
 Injuries can be sustained during a one-time event (like a slip and fall).
 Alternatively, they can also be sustained from repetitive trauma (for example, frequent lifting).